great-expectations/great_expectations/CONTRIBUTING_CODE.md

 #### Install PySpark

-- Installing PySpark will now install Spark for you.
+When you install PySpark, Spark is also installed.
 See [Spark Overview](https://spark.apache.org/docs/latest/index.html#downloading).

 Run the following command to install the PySpark & Apache Spark: